spren9er/voice-bravia/README.md

 ## WakeOnLan Script

-In order to turn on your TV there is an additional software necessary.
+In order to turn on your TV there is additional software necessary.
 You can download `wakeonlan` script [here](http://github.com/jpoliv/wakeonlan) and place the script under a `vendor` directory inside `voice-bravia`.

 ## Sinatra App